letsencrypt/pebble/README.md

 issuance.
 Where possible Pebble will make decisions that force clients to implement ACME correctly (e.g. randomizing `/directory` endpoint URLs to ensure clients are not hardcoding URLs.)

+## Limitations

+Pebble is missing some ACME features.
+It does not presently support certificate revocation, account key rollover, the "orders" field of account objects, subproblems, pre-authorization or external account binding.
+PRs are welcome!

+Pebble does not perform all of the same input validation as Boulder.
+Some domain names that would be rejected by Boulder/Let's Encrypt may work with Pebble.

+Pebble uses the system DNS resolver.
+This may mean that caching causes problems with DNS-01 validation.
+It may also mean that no DNSSEC validation is performed.
+You should configure your system's recursive DNS resolver according to your needs.

+Pebble does not enforce any rate limits.
+It is not presently an appropriate tool for testing that your client handles Boulder/Let's Encrypt rate limits correctly.

 ## Install